 If I could do one thing in this life it would be to capture a birth story every day.
-Capturing birth stories are my passion, and they are where my gift of photography truly shines.
+Capturing birth stories is one of my passions, and they are where my gift of photography truly shines.
 I live for the candid images between you and your spouse throughout the process of bringing your new tiny love into the world.

 I love the simplicity, clean and crisp images, and nothing brings me more joy than giving such a monumental gift to a family.